Marshall vs. Western Kentucky NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Marshall and its opponents have scored at least 73.5 points -- this matchup's over/under -- just twice this year.
+- Marshall and its opponents have scored at least 74.5 points -- this matchup's over/under -- only twice this season.

-- Western Kentucky and its opponents have combined to score more than 73.5 points in two games this season.
+- Western Kentucky has combined with its opponents to score more than 74.5 points in two games this season.

-- Saturday's over/under is 4.1 points lower than the two team's combined 77.6 points per game average.
+- The combined points per game average of the two teams, 77.6, is 3.1 points above Saturday's over/under.

-- The 47.5 combined points per game that these two squads have allowed this season are 26 fewer than the 73.5 total in this contest.
+- The 47.5 combined points per game that these two squads have allowed this season are 27 fewer than the 74.5 over/under in this contest.

-- The Thundering Herd and their opponents score an average of 58.9 points per game, 14.6 fewer than Saturday's total.

-- The 66.1 PPG average total in Hilltoppers games this season is 7.4 points fewer than this game's over/under.
+- The average total in Thundering Herd games this season is 58.9, 15.6 points fewer than Saturday's over/under of 74.5 .

 Marshall Stats and Trends

-- Marshall has six wins against the spread in 11 games this year.

-- The Thundering Herd are 5-5 ATS when favored by 1.5 points or more this season.
+- The Thundering Herd have been favored by 1.5 points or more 10 times this season and are 5-5 ATS in those matchups.

-- Marshall's games this year have hit the over on six of 11 set point totals (54.5%).

-- When Marshall scores more than 27.5 points, it is 6-3 against the spread and 6-3 overall.
+- When Marshall puts up more than 27.5 points, it is 6-3 against the spread and 6-3 overall.

 - The Thundering Herd rack up 484.4 yards per game, 65.2 more yards than the 419.2 the Hilltoppers give up per outing.